-Straight lumber sheathed diaphragms without integral hardwood flooring are weaker and more flexible than other diaphragm systems.
+Commentary: Straight lumber sheathed diaphragms without integral hardwood flooring are weaker and more flexible than other diaphragm systems.
 Though there are no known collapses due to this condition, expected poor performance could compromise the building's ability to meet even the limited objective of Chapter A4.
 Integral hardwood flooring - but not newer "floating" wood flooring - provides significant added strength and stiffness.
 Even in buildings with original hardwood flooring, some remodeled, carpeted, or tiled areas might have had the original wood flooring removed.
 Areas of the diaphragm that form a roof for the target story (such as the portion of a garage that extends beyond the wall line above, or at a lightwell or building setback) are also unlikely to have hardwood flooring to supplement the straight sheathing.
 These areas should be identified as part of the condition assessment and evaluated.
 Small isolated areas without hardwood flooring are not expected to affect overall building performance, so the provision grants a waiver for these cases.
 As a rule of thumb, an area up to 150 square feet per unit might represent such an acceptable condition.

 For other less vulnerable diaphragm types, the provision requires a local check for each new or strengthened SFRS element but does not require an overall analysis of the full diaphragm.
 The unit shear demand at each vertical element is calculated as the force in the element divided by the total length of the element and its collectors.
 The shear demand is then compared to the unit shear capacity of the diaphragm.
 Where demand is greater than capacity, either the diaphragm must be strengthened or the collector lengthened.
 An existing diaphragm can be strengthened by adding a wood structural panel soffit to the bottom of the floor joists in the critical area.
-Diaphragm capacity need not be checked at existing vertical elements that are not strengthened because (except for straight lumber sheathed diaphragms) it is assumed that the unit capacities of the existing vertical elements and the diaphragm are comparable.
+Diaphragm capacity need not be checked at existing vertical elements that are not strengthened because (except for straight lumber sheathed diaphragm are comparable.

 A403.9 Wood-framed shear walls.
 Wood-framed shear walls shall have strength and stiffness sufficient to resist the seismic loads and shall conform to the requirements of this section.
-Where new sheathing is applied to existing studs to create new wood-framed shear walls, the new wall elements shall be designed as bearing wall systems.
+Where new sheathing is applied to existing studs to create new wood-framed shear walls, the new wall elements shall be considered bearing wall systems for purposes of determining seismic design parameters.

-Commentary: Since existing studs are presumed to carry existing gravity loads, the walls they frame must be considered bearing walls, as opposed to "building frame" systems.
+2022 CEBC note: Consistent with 2019 TB15.27-1, the second sentence has been added.
+Since existing studs are presumed to carry existing gravity loads, the walls they frame must be considered bearing walls, as opposed to "building frame" systems.
 This affects the selection of seismic design coefficients R, C_d , and Ω_0 .

 A403.9.1 Gypsum or cement plaster products.
-Gypsum or cement plaster products shall not be used to provide lateral resistance in a soft or weak story or in a story with an open-front wall line, whether or not new elements are added to mitigate the soft, weak or open-front condition.
 Gypsum or cement plaster products shall not be used to provide the strength required by Section A403.3 or the stiffness required by Section A403.4.

-Commentary: Since Chapter A4 is based on code provisions for new construction, code provisions and standards that allow like materials do not apply, and non-conforming materials are not allowed to be counted toward the minimum required strength.
-They must be considered, however, if the cap in Section 403.3.1 is applied, which is why the provision is modified.
+2022 CEBC note: Consistent with 2019 TB15.27-1, this provision has been rewritten for clarity.
+Since Chapter A4 is based on code provisions for new construction, code provisions and standards that allow like materials do not apply, and non-conforming materials are not allowed to be counted toward the minimum required strength.
+They must be considered, however, if the cap in Section A403.3.1 is applied, which is why the provision is modified.